galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 Now that we have cleaned up our data set as best we can, and assured ourselves of the quality of our sequencing pipeline by considering a mock sample, we are almost ready to cluster and classify our real data.
-But before we start, we should first remove the mock dataset from our data, we no longer need it.
-We do this using the `remove.groups` command:
+But before we start, we should first remove the Mock dataset from our data, as we no longer need it.
+We do this using the **Remove.groups** tool:

 > ### {% icon hands_on %} Hands-on: Remove Mock community from our dataset
 >